typedb/typedb-docs/05-cloud-deployment/02-google-cloud.md

 ![Cluster Health Check](../images/cloud-deployment/gc_cluster_health_check.png)

-## Access Grakn Console
+## Access Grakn User Management Console
-While [logged into a node](#logging-into-a-node), run `grakn console start`.
+While [logged into a node](#logging-into-a-node), run `grakn user-management`.
 This requires us to enter our credentials.
 If this is our first login, we need to enter the [default credentials](#default-credentials).
-Once authenticated, we are in the Grakn Console where, for instance, we may manage [authentication](../06-management/02-users.md).
+Once authenticated, we are in the Grakn User Management Console where we may manage [users and authentication](../06-management/02-users.md).

 ## Access Grakn Console
 While [logged into a node](#logging-into-a-node), we can enter the [Grakn Console](../02-running-grakn/02-console.md) where we can interact with and perform [queries](../11-query/00-overview.md) on our [keyspaces](../06-management/01-keyspace.md).